StanfordAHA/CGRAFlowDoc/simulator/simulator.md

 ### run.csh vs. run_tbg.csh

-`run.csh` is the deprecated older version of `run_tbg.csh.`  It uses a handwritten test bench that is compiled per CGRA design, and can then be used with any bitstream, as opposed to an automatically generated testbench customized per bitstream as with TBG.
+`run.csh` is the deprecated older version of `run_tbg.csh.` It uses a handwritten test bench that is compiled per CGRA design, and which can then be used with any bitstream, as opposed to an automatically generated testbench customized per bitstream as with TBG.

 ## Usage and defaults (--help)

 ```
 ./run_tbg.csh --help
-run_tbg.csh: I think we are in branch 'genspec'

-top.v:
-run.csh: Looks like memtile_height is 1

 Usage:
     ./run_tbg.csh <textbench.cpp> -q [-gen | -nogen] [-nobuild]
         -usemem -allreg